This is the documentation for the latest development branch of MicroPython and may refer to features that are not available in released versions.

 Extending built-in libraries from Python

-This extensibility applies to the following Python standard library modules which are built-in to the firmware: array, binascii, collections, errno, hashlib, heapq, io, json, os, platform, random, re, select, socket, ssl, struct, sys, time, zlib, as well as the MicroPython-specific libraries: bluepy, bluetooth, machine, timeq, websocket.
+A subset of the built-in modules are able to be extended by Python code by providing a module of the same name in the filesystem.
+This extensibility applies to the following Python standard library modules which are built-in to the firmware: array, binascii, collections, errno, gzip, hashlib, heapq, io, json, os, platform, random, re, select, socket, ssl, struct, time zlib, as well as the MicroPython-specific machine module.
 All other built-in modules cannot be extended from the filesystem.

-Note: In MicroPython v1.21.0 and higher, it is now possible to force an import of the built-in module by clearing sys.path during the import.
-For example, in time.py, you can write:
+In MicroPython v1.21.0 and higher, to prevent the filesystem module from importing itself, it can force an import of the built-in module it by temporarily clearing sys.path during the import.
+For example, to extend the time module from Python, a file named time.py on the filesystem would do the following:

 _path = sys.path